Skip to Main Content

 The tradition of electing Black governors continued until 1855 or 1856, ending just a few years before the eruption of the American Civil War.
 (Harris, African American Connecticut Explored, p.
 35)

-Here are all the currently known Black Governors and Kings of Connecticut:
+Here are all the currently known Black Governors and Kings of Connecticut (note: this list was updated in October 2024 with corrected information):

 Name